lloda/guile-ffi-blis/README.md

 default dynamic library path (see ‘Installation notes’ below).
 There are up to three bindings for each function, here using `zgemm` as an example:

 - `bli_zgemm` (raw binding): the raw C function by `pointer->procedure`.
 Don't use this if you aren't familiar with Guile's FFI.
+These functions take numeric constants for the `trans_t` parameters, etc. which have the same names as in C (like `BLIS_TRANSPOSE`, note the underscore).

 - `blis-zgemm!` (typed binding): takes array arguments of type `'c64` and operates by effect, without making copies.
 All the arguments must be properly sized.
+These functions take typed constants for the `trans_t` parameters, which have hyphened names (like `BLIS-TRANSPOSE`).
+This allows `guile-ffi-blis` to signal an error if you e.g. pass `BLIS-NO-CONJUGATE` for a `trans_t` parameter.
 For convenience, this function returns the output argument.

 - `blis-zgemm` (functional binding): takes array arguments of compatible types and returns a newly constructed array.
 The arguments will be converted as